tschaub/suite/docs/gettingstarted/source/workflow/style.rst

 #.
 Repeat this process for every layer that you wish to style.

-   .. warning:: Any changes made through Styler will be immediately saved and will persist.
+   .. warning:: There is no "undo" for changes made through Styler.

+.. note:: For more information on Styler, please see the Styler Documentation.
+You can access this by clicking the :guilabel:`Styler Documentation` link in the :ref:`dashboard`.